Wes Lee: The Rascalz (2018–2020)

-In late 2018, Xavier was aligned with Trey Miguel and Zachary Wentz, forming a fan favorite stable under the name The Rascalz.
+In 2018, Xavier was aligned with Trey Miguel and Zachary Wentz, forming a fan favorite stable under the name The Rascalz.
 A vignette aired promoting the debut of Rascalz on the November 15 episode of Impact!.
 Xavier returned to Impact, teaming with Wentz under the new stable name on the November 29 episode of Impact!, where they defeated the team of Chris Bey and Mike Sydal.
 After months of competing in the tag team division in the fall of 2018 and early 2019, the trio made their pay-per-view debut at Rebellion in April, and lost to Moose and The North.
 Around this time Xavier shortened his ring name to Dez while Trey Miguel and Zachary Wentz shortened their ring names to Trey and Wentz respectively.
-At Slammiversary XVII, Dez and Wentz unsuccessfully challenged The North for the World Tag Team Championship in a three-way match, also involving Latin American Exchange (Santana and Ortiz).
+At Slammiversary XVII, Dez and Wentz unsuccessfully challenged The North for the TNA World Tag Team Championship in a three-way match, also involving Latin American Exchange (Santana and Ortiz).
 Dez and Trey then unsuccessfully challenged North for the World Tag Team Championship on the August 2 episode of Impact!.

 In October, Dez competed against Sami Callihan in a losing effort at the Impact Plus event Prelude to Glory.
 In December, Dez unsuccessfully challenged Ace Austin for the X Division Championship at Motown Showdown.
 In 2020, Dez and Wentz unsuccessfully challenged The North for the World Tag Team Championship at February's Sacrifice event.
 Dez and Wentz continued their success in the tag team division by defeating XXXL and the team of TJP and Fallah Bahh at the Rebellion special.
 On the June 2 episode of Impact!, Dez and Wentz defeated TJP and Bahh to earn a World Tag Team Championship against The North on the June 16 episode of Impact!, which they lost.
 On July 18, 2020, Dez and Wentz issued an open challenge to any tag team at Slammiversary.
 The reunited Motor City Machine Guns accepted the challenge and won the match.

 On November 11, it was revealed that The Rascalz would soon be leaving Impact and had interest from both WWE and All Elite Wrestling.
 During the November 17 tapings, The Rascalz were given a "send-off" by the Impact locker room.
-Trey Miguel confirmed the following day that he, Dez and Wentz were in fact done appearing on Impact Wrestling.
-Dez and Wentz went on to sign with WWE while Miguel eventually returned to Impact Wrestling, effectively ending The Rascalz as a trio.
+Trey confirmed the following day that he, Dez and Wentz were in fact done appearing on Impact Wrestling.
+Dez and Wentz went on to sign with WWE while Trey eventually returned to Impact Wrestling, effectively ending The Rascalz as a trio.

 Dragon Gate (2018)

 Dragon Gate announced the debut of Xavier and his indy tag team partner Zachary Wentz at Open The New Year Gate, Dragon Gate's first show of 2018.
-They debuted on 13 January, where Xavier and Wentz, collectively known as Scarlet and Graves, teamed with Susumu Yokosuka in a winning effort against Genki Horiguchi, Flamita and Bandido.
+They debuted on January 13, 2018 where Xavier and Wentz, collectively known as Scarlet and Graves, teamed with Susumu Yokosuka in a winning effort against Genki Horiguchi, Flamita and Bandido.